 These are revolutionary times.
 All over the globe men are revolting against old systems of exploitation and oppression, and out of the wombs of a frail world new systems of justice and equality are being born.
 The shirtless and barefoot people of the land are rising up as never before.
 “The people who sat in darkness have seen a great light.”
 We in the West must support these revolutions.

 AMY GOODMAN: Dr. Martin Luther King, April 4, 1967, at Riverside Church in New York, explaining why he opposed the war in Vietnam.
 We’ll come back to this speech and then play another.
+You can get a copy of our show at democracynow.org.
 Today, Dr. Martin Luther King, in his own words.
-We’ll be back in a minute.
+Back in a minute.

 REV. DR. MARTIN LUTHER KING, JR.: It is a sad fact that, because of comfort, complacency, a morbid fear of communism, and our proneness to adjust to injustice, the Western nations that initiated so much of the revolutionary spirit of the modern world have now become the arch anti-revolutionaries.
 This has driven many to feel that only Marxism has a revolutionary spirit.
 Therefore, communism is a judgment against our failure to make democracy real and follow through on the revolutions that we initiated.
 Our only hope today lies in our ability to recapture the revolutionary spirit and go out into a sometimes hostile world declaring eternal hostility to poverty, racism and militarism.
 With this powerful commitment, we shall boldly challenge the status quo and unjust mores and thereby speed the day when “every valley shall be exalted, and every mountain and hill shall be made low, and the crooked shall be made straight and the rough places plain.”